stephensmitchell-forks/occt/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~

 If the history of some operation is needed the *savehistory* command should be called after the command performing the operation.
-If some other operation supporting history will be performed before the history of first operation is save it will be overwritten with the new history.
+If some other operation supporting history will be performed before the history of first operation is saved it will be overwritten with the new history.

 Example:
 ~~~~